cognitivetech/Anti-Racist-Curriculum/README.md

-# Curating-Whiteness
+# Black Lives Matter - White Persons' Curriculum

 Exploring the problem of whiteness.

 Resources to help white people see the history and current impacts of systemic racism.

 ## Seeing White – Scene on Radio